FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This simultaneous exhibition does not exist.=When a simul event cannot be found a new page is displayed here http://lichess.org/simul/notfound notifying the user why and how to proceed.

-Return to simul homepage = A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound
+Return to simul homepage=A link to the simul homepage (http://lichess.org/simul/) displayed here http://lichess.org/simul/notfound

-Simuls involve a single player facing several players at once.= A short explanation about what a simul is on the simul homepage (http://lichess.org/simul)
+Simuls involve a single player facing several players at once.=A short explanation about what a simul is on the simul homepage (http://lichess.org/simul)

 When you create a Simul, you get to play several players at once.=A short explanation of what to expect from creating a simul.
 Found on the create simul form page (http://lichess.org/simul/new)